Translating Academia:

 Question 2 asked where the historian appeared more concerned about imminent dangers.
 All respondents chose the Greek version as conveying the historian’s concern more intensely because it provided evaluation on the part of the text producer: evaluation is a positive politeness device because the speaker is contributing to the addressee to facilitate understanding.

 The last question gave respondents the shift (EN) ‘historians […] at that time’ → (GR) ‘historians of the interwar period’ and asked respondents to comment on the author’s intention.
-They unanimously suggested that temporal specificity facilitates the audience’s understanding and offers accuracy, thus, eliminating knowledge gaps in readers minds.
+They unanimously suggested that temporal specificity facilitates the audience’s understanding and offers accuracy, thus, eliminating knowledge gaps in readers' minds.

 The questionnaire emic findings verified the etic analysis.
 Respondents pointed to intensified certainty manifestations and the high-power distance between the Greek academic author and readership.